sir-ragna/flaskusers/readme.md

 ```

 If we try to INSERT a duplicate username value the `conn.commit()` line will raise
 an exception.
-This exception will be catched in the `register()` function on the line
+This exception will be caught in the `register()` function on the line
 `except Exception as ex:`.

 The reason for this is because we put the column in our sqlite database on `unique`.